 Without treatment, psychological symptoms may persist for months.
 In some cases, anxiety and panic need to be addressed by a therapist.
 Stress and triggers may continue to cause intense Xanax cravings for a long time.
 Addiction treatment can help you learn to deal with these cravings and develop strategies to prevent relapse.

 Medical detox is the highest level of care in addiction treatment.
 Formally, it’s referred to as medically managed intensive inpatient services, according to the American Society of Addiction Medicine.
 In detox, you will have access to 24 hours of medically managed care every day.
 Medical professionals and a clinical team will help ensure that you are safe and as comfortable as possible.
 Medical detox will also offer supervision and accountability to help you avoid relapsing during moments of intense cravings.
 You may be given medicine to help alleviate symptoms or treat other co-occurring disorders or medical complications.

 While it is a necessary step in addiction treatment, detox may not be enough to lead you to a life of long-term sobriety.
 Addiction is a complex disease that affects more than just your brain chemistry.
 It affects the learning and reward centers of your brain.
 To address and overcome these issues, clinicians may connect you to the next step in addiction treatment after detox.

 National Institute of Mental Health. (n.d.).
-Any Anxiety Disorder. from https://www.nimh.nih.gov/health/statistics/any-anxiety-disorder.shtml
+Any Anxiety Disorder.
+Retrieved from from https://www.nimh.nih.gov/health/statistics/any-anxiety-disorder.shtml